2026 Programme

 Key takeaways:

-Skills, learning and development
+Skills, Learning and Development

 Many organisations face challenges with unclear career progression, inconsistent development goals and limited visibility of digital skills.
 In this session, Davie Gow shares how the company addressed these issues by adopting a skills-based framework using SFIA (Skills Framework for the Information Age), creating transparent role profiles, defined skills expectations and structured development pathways.